Menu

 In most cases, use common sense when handling preservative-treated wood.
 Wear gloves to protect your hands from splinters.
 When sawing treated wood, wear a dust mask to protect against breathing in the dust.

-First, it is important to remember that pressure-treated wood is not a hazardous product and has not been listed as a hazardous waste.
+First, it is important to remember that pressure-treated wood is not a hazardous product and has not been listed as a hazardous waste, except in California where there are specific standards for disposal.

-It is completely proper and legal to send preserved wood to a landfill.
+Preserved wood can be disposed at a landfill.
 However, due to the growing shortage of landfill space, many industrial users select recycling of preserved wood as their disposal option.
 There is a growing movement to “manage” the disposal of preserved wood.
 In many cases, the wood can be reused in its original use or used in secondary applications such as fence posts, landscaping and other projects.

 No. Preserved wood should not be burned in fireplaces, stoves, or other non-permitted units because the preservative may be released as part of the smoke or ashes.
 Where appropriate, preserved wood can be burned in an approved commercial or industrial permitted cogeneration or incinerator facility in accordance with state and federal regulations.